 She trains Ngos working with war-ravaged communities to deal with frustrations, drawing out resentment to move towards creating a conflict-free community.
 When the CAP team finds themselves dealing with trauma in chaotic or dangerous environments, they use comedy, theatre, music and art to disarm the resistance they encounter.

 In London, Fatima sits on the education panel at the Prince’s Trust, advising the organisation on programs that inspire young people to unlock their potential.

 The Cap team this unique curriculum to support a diverse cross-section of clients including: young people exposed to knife crime, ex-offenders, rough sleepers, child-labourers, children of war, girls sold into marriage or slavery and the families of honour-crime targets.
 In Pakistan alone, CAP’ life skills programs train 50 thousand young people to negotiate for their rights through a set of local Ngo partners including DIL .

 Dr Hari Shukla

-The 4th Subject from the Migration Series is veteran North East equality campaigner Dr Hari Shukla.
-Dr Shukla was Born in 1933 in Uganda, Kenya, where his father who was originally from Bombay, had moved to work on the railways.
+Veteran North East equality campaigner Dr Hari Shukla was born in 1933 in Uganda, Kenya, where his father who was originally from Bombay, had moved to work on the railways.
 He went to school in Kampala, achieved his teacher’s certificate in Kenya, and then his Certificate of Education at Exeter University.
 He later returned to Kenya to teach and was then offered his first job in race relations in Scunthorpe before moving to Newcastle over 40 years ago.
 In Newcastle he got the job of Director of the Tyne and Wear Racial Equality Council.
 This was at a time when a multicultural society was regarded by many as a liability rather than as an asset.

 Dr Shukla has always taken a keen interest in interfaith relationships and is involved with the coordination of a faith leaders group in Newcastle upon Tyne.
 He has also been involved with a number of charities, including the NSPCC and St Oswald’s Hospice, and held dozens of voluntary roles in organisations.
 Dr Shukla tells his stories in a recent book called in ‘The Art of Giving’.
 In this book he tells stories about his childhood, his work as a teacher, and his work in Newcastle.
 Each story with a moral touching on themes about collaboration, learning, tolerance and friendship.
 Some of those stories are about how he made small contributions to the lives of individuals that had long-lasting and significant impacts – others are about the roles he played in major events and initiatives, the development of race relations in Newcastle, the Peace movement, developing the understanding of organisations such as Northumbria Police, the Prison Service and both Newcastle and Gateshead Councils in how they relate to people of different religions and beliefs.
 Dr Shukla is a modest and unassuming man, but his commitment, determination and sacrifice for the people, organisations and communities of the North East is truly remarkable.